oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1615 - Fixed an issue where certain errors during online update or deploy operations could leave a pending edit state that caused subsequent invocations to fail due to the pending edit state.
 - #1619 - Fixed a bug that was causing offline discovery to omit the `LogRotation` attribute when the value was set to `none`.
+- #1631 - Fixed an issue where the Update Domain and the Deploy Applications Tools running in online mode were trying to call start on an application when earlier changes required a server restart.
+- #1632 - Fixed an issue with the `ResourceManagement` MBean when running the Discover Domain Tool in online mode with WebLogic Server 14.1.1 and newer.

 #### Known Issues
 - SSH support for the Update Domain Tool and Deploy Apps Tool do not work when using an archive file and the remote